Journals (album)

 Journals is the second compilation album by the Canadian singer Justin Bieber.
 It was released through Island Records on December 23, 2013.
 The album features guest appearances from R. Kelly, Chance the Rapper, Lil Wayne, Future, and Big Sean.
-Journals is a R&B album that sees Bieber mostly deal with themes of heartbreak and forgiveness in a romantic relationship.
+Journals is an R&B album that sees Bieber mostly deal with themes of heartbreak and forgiveness in a romantic relationship.
 To achieve a more mature sound, production was handled by a variety of record producers, such as new producers Poo Bear, Maejor Ali, Andre Harris, D.K. the Punisher, Soundz, and the Audibles, as well as previous producers Chef Tone, T-Minus, Diplo, Darkchild and Sir Nolan.
 A ten-week digital download campaign titled Music Mondays, in which one new song was released every Monday night, was held from October 7, 2013, to December 9, 2013.
 In addition to the songs released on Music Mondays, Journals is also composed of five other previously unreleased songs.

-Despite Bieber reaching number one on the Billboard Social 50 popularity chart in the United States during the album's promotion, it did not chart on the US Billboard 200.
+Despite Bieber reaching number one on the Billboard Social 50 popularity chart in the United States during the album's promotion, it did not chart on the US Billboard 200 until 2026.
 It has been certified platinum by the RIAA.
 It reached the top-forty in some countries and debuted in the top 10 only in Denmark and Norway.
 It was initially only released digitally, but was eventually released on LP in 2016.

 The album was met with lukewarm reviews from music critics.
 Although some praised its mature direction and labeled it his best material, others dismissed its similar themes and "unfinished" production.
 The album has since come to be regarded as a cult favorite among Bieber's fans.